lvlivingston/goalkr/README.md

 - [X] Include ability to log-out after logging-in
 - [X] Include ability to add / update / delete individual OKRs
 - [X] Include ability to add a Note
-- [X] Include ability for private view of individual OKRs and Notes (logged-in user can only see their own input)
 - [X] Include optimized functionality for mobile view
 - [X] Include ability for percentage progress to be calculated automatically based off key result percentages